TimJentzsch/cloud_resource_matcher/README.md

 matching = solution[BaseSolution]
 ```

-You can also take a look at the `examples` folder for a more detailed example.
+You can also take a look at the `examples` folder for more detailed examples.
 The `test/case_studies` folder also contains examples based on the pricing examples from cloud service providers.

 ### Configuring the Solver